Where did you travel abroad? Did you backpack?

-I traveled in the fall of 2011, backpacking through Europe with my best friend from college.
+I went backpacking through Europe with my best friend from college.
 We started in London, headed up to Scotland for a few days, then spent 10 days traveling throughout Ireland.
 We flew to Munich, Germany, staying there for four nights before heading to Prague, Vienna, Venice and finally ending our journey in Paris.
 We backpacked for a total of two months!

 What was the biggest surprise about your travel experiences abroad?

 One of the biggest surprises about backpacking abroad was how few Americans we met!
 We met many young adults from all over the world, particularly Australia, the UK and France, but seldom encountered any other Americans.
 I suppose it is because hostel culture is very unfamiliar in the States, and traveling around regions of America is more difficult and costly than backpacking through the smaller land mass of Europe.
 It could also be that American students and young people are not as strongly encouraged to take a gap year or spend a year traveling or volunteering.
 There is a strong emphasis on focusing on developing your career in your 20s in America.
 I try to encourage everyone I know to backpack abroad if they have the opportunity.
 I often think that fear or uncertainty holds a person back from taking the leap to travel, but I believe it is vital to have as many unique and life-changing experiences as you can.
 I believe in living an extraordinary life.

 What made your travel experience abroad a success?